 The size of digital data is rapidly growing to the extent that storage and processing have become challenging.
 Cloud services have emerged to address these challenges.
 Nowadays, cloud providers offer collection of services that can address different big data demands.
-In particular, they provide levels of storage with different prices and access latencies.
+In particular, they provide levels of storage with different prices and access latency.
 They also provide big data distribution based on CDN techniques to reduce access latency further.
 For big data analytics, clouds offer several services, including NoSQL databases and in memory big data analytics.
 Although clouds have been instrumental in enabling big data analytics, security and privacy of data are still major impediments for many businesses to embrace clouds.
+Additionally, Many small or medium organizations may not afford the cloud infrastructure cost.
+So, it can be said that dealing with big data is not well-suited for all types of organizations.